Contact Nebraska Medicine cancer hotline today at 800.999.5465.

 ACCREDITATION & AWARDS

 Considered to be a Center of Excellence for the study of lymphoma, much emphasis is placed on integrated laboratory and clinical research in this disease.
 The Center's Lymphoma Study Group has reviewed more than 40,000 biopsies and created a clinical outcome database to correlate the findings.
-The Nebraska Medical Center’s stem cell transplantation program has been ranked as one of the busiest adult and pediatric stem cell transplantation programs in the world.
+Nebraska Medicine’s stem cell transplantation program has been ranked as one of the busiest adult and pediatric stem cell transplantation programs in the world.
 The program, which was established in 1983, has been recognized internationally for pioneering autologous transplantation for lymphoma, using peripheral stem cells as an alternative rescue product; conducting ground-breaking transplant studies; and performing transplants in alternate settings other than traditional inpatient hospital units.

 The Fred & Pamela Buffett Cancer Center has a $5.3 million National Cancer Institute Specialized Program of Research Excellence (SPORE) grant in pancreatic cancer.
 SPORE offers large, multidisciplinary federal grants that fund scientific research aimed at bringing new laboratory findings quickly to the clinic.